ajmal017/nyuproject/README.md

 - Discovering, classifying and storing new stocks not in database using yfinance, scraping & fasttext

 ### Requirements
--Flask framework
+- Flask framework
--wtforms: for registration
+- wtforms: for registration
--functools
+- functools
--yfinance module
+- yfinance module
--APScheduler module: to update daily prices -BeautifulSoup
+- APScheduler module: to update daily prices
+- BeautifulSoup
--SQLAlchemy, flask_mysqldb
+- SQLAlchemy, flask_mysqldb
--Fasttext module and g++ compiler: for training model
+- Fasttext module and g++ compiler: for training model

--Change the MySQL server when cloning due to expiration.
+- Change the MySQL server when cloning due to expiration.
 API for stocknews, alphavantage will expire

 ### Directory
 - templates: all HTML pages